worbunkel/cackle-js/README.md

 Note: This really is already the case.
 As long as you can pass a string to your client.

-- [ ] Ensure support for GraphQL Request
+- [x] Ensure support for GraphQL Request and add example
 - [ ] Ensure support for FetchQL
 - [ ] Ensure support for URQL
 - [ ] Ensure support for Zeus